SharePoint sites for highly regulated data

 - The name of the label or sublabel contains the name of the site for easy association when assigning the label or sublabel to a file.

 - The site group has Co-Author permissions.

 You have configured the following:

-- An Office 365 retention label assigned to the SharePoint Online isolated site
+- An Office 365 retention label assigned to the Documents portion of the SharePoint site

 - A DLP policy for the Office 365 retention label